StarRocks/starrocks/docs/en/loading/minio.md

 An asynchronous Broker Load process handles making the connection to MinIO, pulling the data, and storing the data in StarRocks.

-This method supports the Parquet, ORC, and CSV file formats.
+This method supports the following file formats:

+- Parquet
+- ORC
+- CSV
+- JSON (supported from v3.2.3 onwards)

 ### Advantages of Broker Load

 - Broker Load supports [data transformation](../loading/Etl_in_loading.md) and [data changes such as UPSERT and DELETE operations](../loading/Load_to_Primary_Key_tables.md) during loading.
 - Broker Load runs in the background and clients do not need to stay connected for the job to continue.
 - Broker Load is preferred for long-running jobs, with the default timeout spanning 4 hours.
-- In addition to Parquet and ORC file formats, Broker Load supports CSV files.
+- In addition to Parquet and ORC file format, Broker Load supports CSV file format and JSON file format (JSON file format is supported from v3.2.3 onwards).

 ### Data flow